Catherine O'Hara: 1988–2014: Prominence in film

-O'Hara has a successful career in film.
+O'Hara had a successful career in film.
 She made her feature debut in the 1980 film Double Negative, which also starred her SCTV co-stars John Candy, Eugene Levy, and Joe Flaherty.
 Throughout the 1980s and 1990s, O'Hara appeared in many supporting roles, including Martin Scorsese's After Hours (1985) and Heartburn (1986).
 She appeared as Delia Deetz in the horror-comedy film Beetlejuice (1988).
 In 1990, O'Hara had roles in the films Dick Tracy and Betsy's Wedding.
-She then starred as Kate McCallister in the blockbuster comedy film Home Alone (1990) and its sequel Home Alone 2: Lost in New York (1992).
-Also in 1992, O'Hara appeared in the comedy There Goes the Neighborhood.
+She starred as Kate McCallister in the blockbuster comedy film Home Alone (1990) and its sequel Home Alone 2: Lost in New York (1992).
+That same year, O'Hara appeared in the comedy There Goes the Neighborhood.

 O'Hara continued to appear in many films during the 1990s and the beginning of the 21st century.
 In 1994, she appeared in the comedy-drama film The Paper and the Western film Wyatt Earp.
 She received roles in four of Christopher Guest's mockumentary films, three of which earned her awards and nominations: Waiting for Guffman (1996), Best in Show (2000), A Mighty Wind (2003), and For Your Consideration (2006).
 Her role in 1999's The Life Before This won her a Genie Award for Best Performance by an Actress in a Supporting Role.
 She appeared in the tenth series of the British version of Whose Line Is It Anyway?
 In 2004, she appeared with Jim Carrey in the black comedy film Lemony Snicket's A Series of Unfortunate Events, and in 2006, she starred with Christina Ricci in the fantasy film Penelope.

-O'Hara has served as a voice artist in a number of animated films, including The Nightmare Before Christmas (1993), Bartok the Magnificent (1999), Chicken Little (2005), Over the Hedge (2006), Monster House (2006), Brother Bear 2 (2006), Where the Wild Things Are (2009), Frankenweenie (2012), The Addams Family (2019), Extinct (2021), Elemental (2023), and The Wild Robot (2024).
+O'Hara served as a voice artist in a number of animated films, including Sally in The Nightmare Before Christmas (1993), Bartok the Magnificent (1999), Chicken Little (2005), Over the Hedge (2006), Monster House (2006), Brother Bear 2 (2006), Where the Wild Things Are (2009), and Frankenweenie (2012).